UBC-MDS/DSCI_554-SSSHteam/doc/Milestone3.md

 April 3rd, 2019.
 We expected that most of the participants to be UBC MDS students in the 2018-2019 cohort as the distribution was via the Slack channel for DSCI 554 course.
-The survey content focused on gathering MDS students’ study behaviour and location preference in block 5.
+The survey content focused on gathering MDS students’ study behavior and location preference in block 5.
 We limited the study scope to a specific recently completed block in the attempt to reduce the confounding variable of block difficulty.
 In the pursuit of more accurate results, we identified and addressed plausible confounding